 Crown cleansing is the pruning out of dead, diseased or dying wood, split and broken branches, crossing or rubbing branches and unsightly epicormic growth (otherwise known as sucker shoots or water sprouts).
-This method of tree pruning comes as standard when we are employed for crown thinning and crown reductions/shaping.
+This tree pruning method is standard when we are employed for crown thinning and crown reductions/shaping.

 Crown lifting is the removal of lower limbs from the lower part of the tree’s crown, lifting the crown’s overall height from the ground.
-The process is generally performed to ensure vehicles and people can pass safely without causing accidents.
+The process generally ensures vehicles and people can pass safely without causing accidents.
 It may also be used to clear branches from buildings and other structures.